 Lavender Tea Recipe

 The buds of the perennial lavender plant (Latin name: Lavandula angustifolia) are known to help digestion, rest, and relaxation.
 Ancient Egyptians, Romans, and Greeks all recognized the therapeutic benefits of this aromatic flower and used lavender in perfumes, for healing, and even in sacred ceremonies.
-Lavender is still popular today in perfumery, aromatherapy, and healing ointments, and as a tea it makes an enjoyably floral, caffeine-free infusion.
-Here are tips on how to prepare, and how long to steep ("brew") a fragrant and effective cup of lavender tea.
+Lavender is still popular today in perfumery, aromatherapy, and healing ointments.
+As a tea, it makes an enjoyably floral, caffeine-free infusion.
+Here are tips on how to prepare and how long to steep ("brew") a fragrant and effective cup of lavender tea.

-- 1 tsp of dried lavender flowers (about 1 gram)
+- 1 teaspoon of dried lavender flowers (about 1 gram)

-- 8oz of filtered water and hot water from the tap
+- 8 ounces of filtered water and hot water from the tap

 - Fill your infusion device with the lavender.
 If steeping without a device (called "loose-leaf"), wait until step 4 to add your lavender.

-- Heat 6-8oz of filtered water in your kettle on your stove to first boil (when the water just begins to form small bubbles).
+- Heat 6–8 ounces of filtered water in your kettle on your stove to first boil (when the water just begins to form small bubbles).
 Remove from heat.

-- Uncover and remove your infusion device from your tea pot or mug.
-If you steeped loose-leaf, pour the steeped tea through a strainer into a 2nd mug.
+- Uncover and remove your infusion device from your teapot or mug.
+If you steeped loose-leaf, pour the steeped tea through a strainer into a second mug.

 Your tea is ready for you to enjoy.
 You may add milk, honey, or sweetener to taste, though doing so may alter the natural taste and medicinal benefits of your tea.
 I prefer this with nothing added.